gliu2k/SAP-Datasphere/DataBuilder/Model.md

 You can create the local tables, generate a local table by importing CSV file, or import remote tables.

 > [!NOTE]
-> Remote tables: virtual table as in HANA-SDA or the “link”, as in **Azure Fabric**, which maps to the physical object locating in the remote system.
+> Remote tables are the virtual tables as in SDA(HANA) or the “link” as in **Azure Fabric**, which maps to the physical object locating in the remote system.

 ### 1.1.
 Semantic Usage